YunYang1994/tensorflow-yolov3/README.md

 $ python nms_demo.py
 ```
 ![image](./docs/images/611_result.jpg)
-## train for your own dataset
+## part3.
+Train for your own dataset

-continue ...
+continue to work ...

-## How does yolov3 works
+## part4.
+How does yolov3 works
 YOLO stands for You Only Look Once.
 It's an object detector that uses features learned by a deep convolutional neural network to detect an object.
 Before we get out hands dirty with code, we must understand how YOLO works.
 ### Architercutre details
 In this project, I use pretrained weights, where we have 80 trained yolo classes, for recognition.
 The class label is represented as  `c`  and it's integer from 1 to 80, each number represent the class label accordingly.
 If  `c=3` , then the classified object is a  `car`.
 The image features learned by the `Darknet-53` convolutional layers are passed onto a classifier/regressor which makes the detection prediction.(coordinates of the bounding boxes, the class label.. etc).Thanks [Levio](https://blog.csdn.net/leviopku/article/details/82660381) for your great image!